 - 7–8 russet potatoes (about 2 1/2 pounds), peeled and rinsed

 - 1/2 cup butter (1 stick), softened or cut into small cubes for quick melting

 - Place peeled potatoes into Instant Pot insert (they should form one layer on the bottom).
 Fill the IP with water until the potatoes are just covered (about 4 1/2 cups).
 Place the IP lid on, and make sure the steam release valve is sealed.

-- Hit the Steam button and cook for 12 minutes.
+- Cook on High Pressure for 10 minutes.
 Release the steam immediately, and carefully drain the water from the potatoes as soon as possible.

 - Let the potatoes cool for a couple minutes and then use a hand mixer with beater attachments to begin mashing.
 Add milk and butter, then mix on medium for about 2 minutes until the potatoes are smooth and creamy.
 Season with salt and pepper to taste.